milliondollarscript/milliondollarscript/readme.txt

 * Fix headers sent warnings by clearing output buffers before redirects.
 * Optimize upload_changed_pixels handling: use negative-offset pastes and batched database updates.
 * Optimize output grid rendering: precompute block dimensions, dynamic driver selection, and direct GD imagecopy.
+* Fix issues selecting pixel blocks, particularly when WordPress permalinks are set to 'Plain'.
+* Improved error messages shown when trying to select a block that is already reserved or sold.
+* Fix clicking pixel blocks on the Manage Pixels page sometimes generating incorrect URLs (e.g., with double '?' or unwanted 'json=1').

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.